global-container-format/gcf-spec/README.md

 `Size` specifies the size, in bytes, of the supercompressed content data following the descriptor, without accounting for padding.

 `Supercompression Scheme` defines a compression scheme used within the resource to compress the content data.
 What part of the content data is compressed, depends on the resource type.

-`Type Info` is a 16 bytes long extension structure whose meaning and format depend on the resource type.

-*Any unused bit of `Type Info` must be set to 0*.

 Resource descriptor structures must be aligned on a 64 bits boundary.
 Padding must be added **after** the resource content data to ensure the next resource descriptor is properly aligned, unless the `Unpadded` flag is enabled.
 In this case, no padding must be placed between the resource content data and the next resource descriptor header.
 In any case the last resource does not require any padding.